Click on the headings (below) to access these common topics more quickly

 - NZS 3604:2011 Timber-framed buildings: Please ensure that you are using the latest version of NZS 3604.
 The changes to this standard reflect changes in building practices over the last 10 years.
 This is a core resource that designers and builders need to be familiar with.
 Please check amendments to this, made as a consequence of the Christchurch earthquake findings.
 Refer to Code watch below.

-- Also refer to MBIE guidance: Using NZS 3604 Timber-framed buildings.
+- MBIE guidance: Using NZS 3604 Timber-framed buildings.

 - Building consent information confidentiality: Ombudsman’s opinion re Privacy Act, Building Act, and LGOIMA